cxw320/interview1/README.md

 # Part Two for Interviewers.

-After you have shown the "Test Drive" app running locally to the interviewer, head to github and `git clone` this repo: git@github.com:lisa1357mae/simTest.git
+After you have shown the "Test Drive" app running locally to the interviewer, head to [github](https://github.com/lisa1357mae/simTest) and
+`git clone git@github.com:lisa1357mae/simTest.git`

-cd into the directory and `flutter run` to get the application running on your machine.
+`cd` into the directory and `flutter run` to get the application running on your machine.

+## About the Application

-This is a basic flutter application that generates word pairs to come up with startup names.
+This is a very basic flutter application that generates word pairs to come up with startup names.
 It depends on one dart package that can be found here:
 -[english_words](https://pub.dev/documentation/english_words/latest/index.html)

+At this stage of your interview, we will go through common issues that arise in flutter cross-platform development and try to solve these problems together to get the application running, change some requirements, refactor some code, and if time allows - add a new feature.

 A. Debugging and fixing errors
 -fix the three errors in the terminal to get the application to build